DataEnggNerd/MH370/README.md

 |structlog | 62.62s |

 Without a doubt every logger has it's own set of overhead in the code performance.
 Let's see whether I can improve this.

+---

+### Lo3

+I know, bad naming.
+But primary version of unoptimised logger written with Rust.

+#### Primliminary scope
+- Adds log to file
+- Provides info, warn, debug and error methods to log.

+#### Performance
+- 1000 iterations - 14.24s
+- 10,000 iterations - 161.64s

+Not as expected, but have to explore opportunities in optimising rust code, as the current implementation is very crude.